softlayer/githubio_source/content/python/vlanTagging.md

 ---
 title: "Trunking VLANs"
-description: "Some examles of how to adding VLAN Trunks.
+description: "Some examples of how to add VLAN Trunks.
 AKA VLAN Tagging"
 date: "2022-08-04"
 classes:
     - "SoftLayer_Network_Component"